Last updated

 Model percent plus fixed Stripe and PayPal fees, Etsy listing and stacked percents, and eBay final value sketches with honest limits.
 Link to ROI vs ROAS and margin guides on Toollabz.

 Read guide →Use this page as both a calculator and a mini-guide: the sections below explain intent, limits, and practical follow-ups.
-Car Running Cost Calculator is a free online Toollabz experience centered on “car running cost” and related searches such as “cost per mile”.
+Car Running Cost Calculator is centered on "car running cost" and related searches such as "cost per mile".
 Calculator-style tools document the core relationship between inputs so you can spot whether a result is in the right order of magnitude before you rely on it.
-The short description on this page - “Cost per mile/km, monthly and annual total from fuel, insurance, service, tax.” - is the fastest way to confirm you are in the right place before you scroll to the interactive area above the guide sections.
+The short description on this page - "Cost per mile/km, monthly and annual total from fuel, insurance, service, tax." - is the fastest way to confirm you are in the right place before you scroll through the guide sections.

 For most workflows, you should treat car running cost calculator as a structured sandbox: enter realistic values, capture the output, then adjust one variable at a time.
 That approach mirrors how spreadsheets are used, but with guardrails so invalid combinations are caught early.
 People who care about car running cost often rerun the same tool monthly; bookmark the HTTPS URL so your team always references the same definitions.